Archive for the ‘Writing’ Category

 As I continue on with this series, called “Eat for Life,” you’ll begin to see how a change in diet, coupled with fitness, enabled me to drop 60 pounds in two years.

-It wasn’t just a change in diet – it was a change in attitude towards the foods I ate… Gastro-attitude! :-)
+It wasn’t a change in diet – it was a change in attitude towards my nutrition.